 - What are the options for a temporary tooth?

-A dental flipper is, essentially, a partial denture.
-It is made of plastic or acrylic and is easily removable.
+- Dental Flipper: this is, essentially, a partial denture.
+It is made of plastic and is easily removable.

-An Essix retainer fits tightly over the entire arch of your teeth and will include a tooth to cover your gap.
-It is nearly invisible and removable.
+- Clear Essix: this retainer fits tightly over the entire arch of your teeth and will include a tooth to cover your gap.
+It is nearly invisible and also removable.

-A Snap-on Smile is a retainer made out of crystallized acetyl resin.
-It is a full set of “teeth,” is more durable than an Essix and may be recommended for someone with multiple implants.
-It is also more costly than other options.
+- Snap-on Smile: this retainer is made out of crystallized acetyl resin.
+It is a full set of “teeth,” is more durable than the Essix, and may be recommended for someone with multiple implants.
+It is also more costly.